 The manufacture and assembly of integrated circuits, particularly non-volatile, erasable CMOS memory and logic devices such as those that we produce, are complex processes.
 These processes are sensitive to a wide variety of factors, including the level of contaminants in the manufacturing environment, impurities in the materials used, the performance of our wafer fabrication and assembly and test personnel and equipment, and other quality issues.
 As is typical in the semiconductor industry, we have from time to time experienced lower than anticipated manufacturing yields.
-Our operating results will suffer if we are unable to maintain yields at approximately the current levels.
-This could include delays in the recognition of revenue, loss of revenue or future orders, and customer-imposed penalties for our failure to meet contractual shipment deadlines.
+Our operating results will suffer if we are unable to maintain yields at or above approximately the current levels.
+This could include delays in the recognition of revenue, loss of revenue or future orders, and customerimposed penalties for our failure to meet contractual shipment deadlines.
 Our operating results are also adversely affected when we operate at less than optimal capacity.
-For example, in fiscal 2012 and fiscal 2013 we reduced wafer starts in both Fab 2 and Fab 4, which negatively impacted our gross profit through the March 2013 quarter.
-We increased wafer starts modestly throughout fiscal 2014 and fiscal 2015.
-Although we operate at normal capacity levels during the last three quarters of fiscal 2015, the first two quarters of fiscal 2016 and the fourth quarter of fiscal 2016, there can be no assurance that such production levels will be maintained in future periods.
+Although we operated at normal capacity levels during the last three quarters of fiscal 2015, the first two quarters of fiscal 2016, the fourth quarter of fiscal 2016, and throughout fiscal 2017, there can be no assurance that such production levels will be maintained in future periods.

-We may not fully realize the anticipated benefits of our completed or future acquisitions or divestitures including our recently completed acquisition of Atmel.
+We may not fully realize the anticipated benefits of our completed or future acquisitions or divestitures including our acquisition of Atmel.